Guihua YU, et al

 the pipette is used to suck the mixed solution onto a clean

-glass sheet that has already been processed, and spread evenly.
+glass sheet that has already been processed, and spread

-hours, the plastic film is peeled off and the glass sheet is
+moisture.
+After 12 hours, the plastic film is peeled off and

-soaked in deionized water for several minutes.
-In order to
+the glass sheet is soaked in deionized water for several

-sheet is ultrasonicated in deionized water, and the length of
+glass sheet, the glass sheet is ultrasonicated in deionized

-the ultrasound can control the thickness of the coating.
-A green
+thickness of the coating.
+A green transparent glass sheet can

-transparent glass sheet can be obtained.
-The glass sheet is
+be obtained.
+The glass sheet is dried at room temperature or

-dried at room temperature or in a drying oven, and the glass is
+in a drying oven, and the glass is transparent.
+The glass

-transparent.
-The glass flake was calcined in a tube furnace at
+flake was calcined in a tube furnace at 400°C for 2 hours to

-400°C for 2 hours to remove the silica inside polymer to obtain
+remove the silica inside polymer to obtain a transparent

-an octadecyltrichlorosilane (OTS) solution.
-Colorless
+octadecyltrichlorosilane (OTS) solution.
+Colorless transparent

-transparent super-hydrophobic glass sheet.
-The transmittance of
+super-hydrophobic glass sheet.
+The transmittance of the glass

-any treatment only decreased by 2%, and it had a good
+treatment only decreased by 2%, and it had a good

 transparency.
 And the water contact angle is 165° and the roll